 Consider (what was once) the #1 selling thermogenic fat burner on Amazon.com, the W700 Ubervita “Hyper Metabolizer”:

 This is not to say that all dietary supplements are inherently bad – they’re not – it’s just important that you scrutinize them yourself.
-At this point, most reputable supplement companies will voluntarily list the exact amounts of each ingredient within their products and simultaneously subject them to third party laboratory testing for verification.
-Smart consumers, after all, want to know exactly what they’re putting into their bodies and demand products which disclose such information.
+To that end, most reputable supplement companies will forgo proprietary blends and voluntarily list the exact amounts of each ingredient within their products, and perhaps get third party laboratory testing for verification.
+And this is how it should be frankly – you have every right to know exactly what you’re putting into your body when you take a supplement.

 The Issue of Misleading Advertising

-The other lesser known issue with supplement adds is that the magazine models, all too often, convey totally unrealistic expectations.
+The other lesser known issue with supplement ads is that the magazine models, all too often, convey totally unrealistic expectations.
 The mag-models are:

 - Dehydrated and greased/oiled up for the photo shoot